 As there are a very limited number of places on these Airlinguee horseback riding camps Ireland and equestrian staycations, particularly during the high season, making the reservation before the end of January of year of travel or earlier is advisable so you can organise and book flights in advance.

-There are normally two payment installments: a deposit of between 20% – 33%, at time of booking the horse riding camp or horseback riding adult staycation and the outstanding amount to be paid within 4 weeks prior to equestrian riding camp commencement.
+In general, there usually are two payment installments: a deposit of between 20% – 33%, at the time of booking the horse riding camp or horseback riding adult staycation and the outstanding amount to be paid: 2-4 weeks prior to equestrian riding camp commencement.

-Individual reminders cannot be sent, please take note of the 4 week prior payment before arrivals.
+Individual transfer payment reminders cannot be sent, please take note of the 2-4-week final payment period when booking.
 Thank you!

-Yes, you need to take out travel insurance which covers horse riding, flights, loss of baggage and money, airport transfers, accommodation including food, a parent travelling to Ireland to collect the student (if a minor), cancellation, accident, Covid and illness insurance.
+Yes, all amateur horse riders need to take out travel insurance which covers horse riding, show jumping, flights, loss of baggage, items or money, airport transfers, accommodation including food, a parent travelling to Ireland to collect the student (if a minor), cancellation, accident, Covid and illness insurance.

-The following travel assistance insurance covers all of the above, in addition to, adventure sports and amateur horse riders, who ride and jump in foreign countries:
+The following external travel assistance insurance covers all of the above, in addition to adventure sports and amateur horse riders who ride and jump in foreign countries:

-All equestrian centres, horseback riding schools and English Language Schools are approved and certified riding establishments, and hold third party insurance, in addition to, a valid First Aid Certification, which meets the requirements of FAR (First Aid Responder) or BHS Equine Specific.
+All equestrian centres, horseback riding schools and English Language Schools are approved and certified horse riding establishments and hold third-party insurance, in addition to a valid First Aid Certification, which meets the requirements of FAR (First Aid Responder) or BHS Equine Specific.

-In the event of any sickness or illness during the horseback riding camps in Ireland, riders should see a doctor (either online, in country of origin, organised by parents or participants), or see a doctor in Ireland, and ask for an official doctor’s note.
-In the event of a serious accident, the emergency services would be called, and in accordance with their contingency protocol and plan, an ambulance would be called and the student taken to the nearest hospital.
+In the event of any sickness or illness during the horseback riding camps in Ireland, riders should see a doctor (either online, in their country of origin, organised by parents or participants) or see a doctor in Ireland (parents must notify the centre in Ireland in writing), and ask for an official doctor’s note.

-The cancellation policy varies according to each equestrian centre.
-Please read the cancelation policy carefully prior to booking and signing the equestrian centre or language school’s registration form.
+The cancellation policy will vary according to each centre.
+Please read the cancelation policy carefully before booking and signing the equestrian centre or language school’s registration form.

 Some airlines do offer unaccompanied assistance for minors travelling to Ireland: This service is booked directly with airline when purchasing your flights:

 All centres in Ireland will assist students and horse riders with return flight check-ins.
-Please note that the airline disclaimer of responsibility for minors needs to be sent directly to the centres in Ireland as they are in charge of all airport check-ins.
+Please note that the airline disclaimer of responsibility for minors if not already include with enrollment form, at time of booking, needs to be sent directly to the centres in Ireland as they are in charge of all airport check-ins.

 In the event that the student is taking medication for allergies or any other symptoms during the trip and as some medicine in the country of residence do not come under the same name in Ireland, we recommend you buy the medication in the country of residence and bring it with you.
 In the event of taking prescription medication, parents must inform establishment on booking and fill out a specific form detailing all medical records affecting the student.

-Camps may be subject to changes in timetables of activities and classes depending on the weather and the number of students enrolled.
+Horse Riding and English language camps may be subject to changes in the timetable of activities and lessons depending on the number of students and the weather.

-If a public holiday in Ireland falls on a working day, supervised leisure activities will be put in place for that particular day.
+If there is a public holiday in Ireland, other leisure activities will be organised for that day.

-In the event that the student does not respect the rules of equestrian centres, residences, English schools and their employees: horse riding teachers, English teachers, group leaders, disrupts or alters the dynamics of student groups and classes due to misconduct during the trip to Ireland, Airlinguee, the equestrian centre or academy and its employees have the right to expel the student from the course or programme.
-In general, the use of mobile phones is not allowed during classes, mealtimes or group activities.
-Each centre allocates a specific time for daily family chats etc (after 7-8pm).
+To ensure the smooth running of programmes and camps, each student must comply with the regulations and rules of good student and rider behaviour, respecting the teaching and auxiliary staff of the centres and Airlinguee members at all times.
+If the student does not respect the rules of equestrian centres, school residences, English schools and their employees: horse riding instructors, English teachers, or group leaders, disrupts or alters the dynamics of student groups and classes due to misconduct during their trip to Ireland, Airlinguee, the equestrian centre or academy and its employees have the right to expel the student from the course or programme.
+In such cases, parents or guardians will bear all costs and organization of the student’s return to their country of origin.

+Mobile phones are not allowed during classes, mealtimes or group activities.
+Each centre allocates a specific time for daily family chats. (from 5 pm-6 pm/after eight pm).
 In case of emergency, please contact the centres’ management outside these times.